Financial Aid Can Make College Affordable

 Maintain good academic progress.

 You can easily apply for all types of financial aid with one form – the Free Application for Federal Student Aid (FAFSA).
 If you want your FAFSA to be processed quickly, you should apply soon after it becomes available, usually January 1st.
-Turn it in by mid March and you’ll get priority consideration.
-By the way, any application turned in after the last business day of June (for the Fall semester) October (for Spring) or April (for Summer) may not be processed before classes start.
+Any application turned in after the last business day of June (for the Fall semester), October (for Spring), or April (for Summer) may not be processed before classes start.
 Please note, if you are submitting documents during peak periods (such as registration) processing time on your file may take 3-5 weeks.
 Remember, you need to apply for financial aid every year.

 The amount of financial aid you get depends a lot on how much college is going to cost you each semester.
 Of course, this can vary depending on how many hours you take, as well as specific class requirements such as lab fees and books.
 Here’s a basic example of how much a semester here might cost for Fall 2014.